 LIAISOn is a three year collaborative project to enhance the availability and consolidation of resources that will support growth of the social enterprise (SE) sector in Ontario.

 Funded by the Ontario Trillium Foundation and led by the Canadian Community Economic Development Network in Ontario this project is:

-- Creating a profile of the SE sector through the 2012 Social Enterpise Survey for Ontario
+- Creating a profile of the SE sector through the 2012 Social Enterprise Survey for Ontario.

 - Developing an online database and marketplace of Ontario SEs

 - Creating an online “Window on Social Enterprise” linking to a compendium of accessible resources and effective SE models